SbongileM/airbnb-clone-project/README.md

 - #### Review System
 Allows guests to review and rate properties with a star rating and written feedback.
 It also allows guests to manage their reviews and hosts to review their guests.

+## API Security
+Security is crucial for user data protection, payments, and overall system stability.
+Firstly, the platform will collect personal and sensitive user information, so a data breach could result in identity theft.
+Additionally, property and booking information reveal users' travel plans, home addresses, and absence periods, making security breaches potentially dangerous for personal safety.
+Therefore, protecting this data is essential for maintaining user trust and complying with privacy regulations.
+Secondly, payment security is fundamental to platform viability since users must trust the system with their financial information and significant transaction amounts.
+A comprehensive payment security ensures transaction integrity and prevents financial fraud.
+To ensure that the application is well-secured, here are some security measures that will be implemented:

+#### Authentication & Identity Management
+- OAuth 2.0 integration to allow social login with Google, Facebook, Apple for secure third-party authentication.
+- Password Security: minimum complexity requirements, and breach detection.
+- Session Management: Secure session handling with automatic logout, concurrent session limits, and suspicious activity detection

+#### Authorization & Access Control
+- Role-Based Access Control (RBAC): Distinct permissions for guests, hosts, admins etc.
+- Resource-Level Permissions: Fine-grained access control ensuring users can only access their bookings, properties, and data.
+- Data Segregation: Tenant isolation ensuring user data is properly compartmentalized.

+#### Rate Limiting
+- API Rate Limiting: Redis-based rate limiting with different tiers for authenticated vs. anonymous users
+- Progressive Rate Limiting: Increasing delays for repeated failed attempts (login, password reset, booking)
+- Endpoint-Specific Limits: Different rate limits for search, booking, payment, and messaging endpoints

+#### Data Encryption & Protection
+- Encryption at rest, encryption in transit and database encryption

+#### Payment Security
+- Tokenization: Credit card tokenization to avoid storing sensitive payment data
+- 3D Secure Authentication: Enhanced cardholder verification for online transactions
+- Secure Payment Processing: End-to-end encryption for payment flows with minimal data exposure